 The old way of creating widgets in SQL queries with the

 $<parameter> syntax still works as before.
 Here is an example:

 SELECT * FROM diamonds WHERE cut LIKE '%$cuts%'

 If you write a SQL query, either in a SQL notebook or in

-%sql magic command in a notebook with a different primary language, you cannot use
+%sql magic command in a notebook with a different default language, you cannot use

 $ in an identifier because it is interpreted as a parameter.
 To escape a